CoursifyStudios/Coursify/README.md

 ### Features

 We use [github projects](https://github.com/orgs/CoursifyStudios/projects/5/views/2) for overall feature tracking.
 This means that if you are working something or have a feature idea, it should be there.

+Certain pages in development may have feature specific tracking which can be found [here](https://github.com/orgs/CoursifyStudios/projects).

 ### Bugs